-Lets you delete Use the DeleteRev privilege to let users delete revisions from archives.
-However, you
+Use the DeleteRev privilege to let users delete revisions from archives.
+However, you Lets you delete

-Privilege type Composite Privilege.
-The DeleteRev privilege is composed of the DeleteRevTip and
+Composite Privilege.
+The DeleteRev privilege is composed of the DeleteRevTip and Privilege type

 DeleteRevNonTip base privileges.
 It allows you to use the VDEL command.